So, how long can a chicken go without water? Taking care of my chickens involves quite a lot.

 So lack of water will not affect them as it would when living in warmer areas.

 How Much Water Should You Give Your Chicken in a Day?

-- In this regard, you must consider giving your birds at least ½ liter of water every day.
 While doing so, pay particular attention to broilers.
 Since they have a higher growth rate, they will need more water than other chickens.
-Each one of these will easily drink a liter of water in a single day.
+Each one of these will easily drink a liter of water daily.